1. Home

 D6: Implement and validate the permanent corrective action

-Assay to be revalidated using longer antibody incubation duration (or other parameters).
+Assay to be revalidated using a longer antibody incubation duration (or other parameters).
 A larger number of cases will be included in the validation cohort to characterize the spectrum of positivity in cases, including low positivity cases.
 A low positive case will be identified and used as the on-slide positive control tissue.

 D7: Prevent recurrence